HopeforJustice/main/src/plugins/folders/readme.txt

 * <strong>Create unlimited folders</strong>
 * Drag and drop pages, posts, and media library
-* New!
-Media replace - replace media files with other files uploaded by you
+* Media replace - replace media files with other files uploaded by you
+* NEW!
+Folders icon colors - you can change the color of your folder icons.
+You can change it for specific folders, or all folders.
+You can use it to mark folders that require special attention, etc.
-* New!
-Import folders from other plugins - import folders from FileBird, Enhanced Media Library, Wicked Folders, Real Media Library, and WP Media Folder
+* Import folders from other plugins - import folders from FileBird, Enhanced Media Library, Wicked Folders, Real Media Library, and WP Media Folder
-* New!
-Keyboard shortcuts ⌨️ - you can do quick actions with your folders using keyboard shortcuts.
+* Keyboard shortcuts ⌨️ - you can do quick actions with your folders using keyboard shortcuts.
 For example, you can now create new folders, rename folders, duplicate a folder, reorder folders, and much more  - all from your keyboard!
-* You can also move media library files, pages, posts, or any custom post to folders without using our drag and drop feature.
+* You can also move media library files, pages & posts to folders without using our drag and drop feature.
 Whenever you select any element or select some elements in bulk, you can move it to a folder using our dropdown menu
-* NEW! - Undo action - undo your last action in Folders with the click of a button
+* Undo action - undo your last action in Folders with the click of a button
 * Select specific folders when you add media to your pages, posts or any other post type
 * Drag and drop folders, change order, and hierarchy
 * Search folder names